Food and Wine Pairings With Holiday Favorites

 Mince Pies/Cornish Pasties and Primitivo

-I have no idea why cornish pasties aren’t more popular in the US because they are awesome.
-Take yummy bits of meat along with raisins and other dried fruits baked into a small personal pie.
-Apparently, you can find mince pies in the UK and Australia (We’ve had Aussie pasties and they are amazing!).
-Since this dish offers both savory and sweet flavors, a great wine to pair would have a high element of fruitiness but also a medium body to match the intensity.
-For this, a Primitivo (Italian Zinfandel) fits the bill perfectly, however, there are some other exciting wines in Southern Italy that will do wonders too, including Frappato (from Sicily) and Gaglioppo (from Calabria).
+I wonder why Cornish pasties aren’t more popular in the US; they are awesome.
+Take yummy bits of meat, raisins, and other dried fruits baked into a small personal pie.
+You can find mince pies in the UK and Australia (we’ve had Aussie pasties, which are amazing!).
+Since this dish offers both savory and sweet flavors, a great wine to pair would have prominent fruity flavors but also a medium body to match the intensity.
+For this, a Primitivo (Italian Zinfandel) fits the bill perfectly.
+However, some other exciting wines in Southern Italy will do wonders, too, including Frappato (from Sicily) and Gaglioppo (from Calabria).

 Roast Pheasant and Cotes du Rhone Wine Pairing Illustration by Wine Folly